 LISTO (Valid 45), and the corresponding VPD, VMC, and curricula resources benefitted teachers and their instructional practices, despite unforeseen barriers to implementation and a subsequently shortened intervention period.
 While student achievement is important, it is a necessary but tangential aspect of this study, the main focus was to provide teachers with innovative, research-based strategies for instruction and to improve teacher sustainability with diminishing support.
 In this view, LISTO successfully facilitated the teaching experience.
-Specifically, LISTO had positive effects on teacher practices for a subsample of teachers, specifically on increased delivery of research-based instruction to teach science content as rated on a rubric by external reviewers (ES = +1.12).
+Specifically, LISTO had positive effects on teacher practices for a subsample of teachers, specifically on increased delivery of research-based instruction to teach science content as rated on a rubric by external reviewers.
 There were no differences in two other teacher outcomes, however, focused on the share of instructional time spent teaching new science content while performing various activities.

-The LISTO teachers who participated in the program reported a high level of satisfaction with the VPD and VMC opportunities.
+The LISTO teachers who participated in the program reported a high level of satisfaction with the VPD and VMC opportunities, and there was a strong perception among teachers that LISTO benefitted them by providing them with effective instructional strategies, specifically referencing the vocabulary and reading strategies as having the most longevity in their classrooms.
 At times, teachers found the VPD and VMC sessions lengthy and covered upcoming lesson units, not necessarily the unit some teachers were implementing at that time, yet the VPD allowed for greater teacher collaboration, and overall, teachers found the VPD and VMC to be very helpful and useful.
 The curricula were also appreciated by the teachers, with first-year teachers in particular benefitting from the pacing guides.
 Teachers also reported some barriers to implementation, including technological issues with the hardware and software and inadequate instructional time to fully engage with and implement the program.
 But for those who implemented LISTO with high fidelity, the teaching experience and the quality of instruction showed marked improvement.

 However, LISTO did not necessarily lead to improved student achievement in science or reading for students in the state of Texas.
-There was a negative program impact on students' science achievement in both 2017-18 (ES = -0.10), and in 2018-19 (ES = -0.13).
+There was a negative program impact on students' science achievement in each year, with the exception of Year 3, when science achievement data was not collected.
 These quantitative findings were in conflict with qualitative data collected from LISTO teachers who indicated that the program led to improvements in both science vocabulary and engagement and self-efficacy in science for students.
-LISTO teachers also indicated that the program had benefited their struggling readers, but there was no observed program impact on student reading achievement in either 2017-18 or 2018-19.
+Although LISTO teachers indicated that the program had benefited their struggling readers, there was no observed program impact on student reading achievement in any of the study years.
 While LISTO may have yielded some benefits for students, these benefits were not well captured on standardized tests or survey instruments after only one year of exposure to LIS lessons.